-Clear structure and language usage has a positive effect on webpage rankings, leads to lower bounce rates and higher social media sharing and engagement, per Yoast.
+Clear structure and language usage have a positive effect on webpage rankings, leading to lower bounce rates and higher social media sharing and engagement, per Yoast.
 To get on a search engine’s good list, they recommend presenting a strong lead that defines your article’s topic within the first paragraph, using descriptive subheadings (hello, formatting!) and being sure the first sentence of each paragraph has substance, and possibly a keyword.

 Dylan at Search Engine Journal backs this up, explaining that what you write “above the fold” (love that old newspaper talk!) is important.
 Sharing the most important information at the start of the text keeps readers engaged.
 He says having a subheading, bulletpoint list and call-to-action (could be done as a pull quote) before people have to scroll down the page is an effective format for blog posts that keep readers’ eyes engaged.

-3 Examples of Easy to Read Online Content
+3 Examples of Easy-to-Read Online Content